 NSA Scotsheep is a biennial event organised by NSA Scotland and will be the most important specialist event in the calendar for sheep producers in Scotland and North of England next year.
 In 2022 the event was held at Over Finlarg Farm, Tealing, Dundee (Attendance of 8000, postponed from 2020 due to Covid), In 2018 at Kings Arms Farm, Ballantrae (Attendance 5000), in 2016 at Glenrath Farms, Peeblesshire (Attendance of 8,000), in 2014 at Quickswood Farms, Berwickshire (Attendance 6500) and in 2012 at Dumfries House, Cumnock (Attendance 8000).

-The event will follow the successful format developed over recent years and will include an extensive trade stand area with commercial and educational trade stands, sheep breed societies and sheep breeder trade stands/demonstrations, farm tour, comprehensive seminar programme, workshops, educational and working demonstrations, sheep dog trial, show and sale of pairs of ewe hoggs, farmers market stalls, stockjudging and NSA Next Generation Shepherd of The Year competitions as well as inviting schoolchildren from local schools in Angus and Dundee to attend through the Royal Highland Educational Trust.
+The 2024 event will follow the successful format developed over recent years and will include an extensive trade stand area with approximately 160 commercial and educational trade stands, 40 sheep breed societies trade stands/demonstrations; farm tour; comprehensive seminar and workshop programme; educational and working demonstrations; sheep dog trial; show and sale of pairs of ewe hoggs; fencing, stockjudging and NSA Next Generation Shepherd of The Year competitions as well as inviting schoolchildren from local schools in the East Lothian area to attend through the Royal Highland Educational Trust.

-If you have any questions please do not hesitate to contact the organiser.
+If you have any questions before booking the stand or sponsorship online, please do not hesitate to contact the organiser.